ryscher/old-vagrant-dryad/README.md

     cp ansible-dryad/group_vars/all.template ansible-dryad/group_vars/all
     edit ansible-dryad/group_vars/all

 When vagrant builds your Dryad VM, it uses the values in this file to setup the database.
+You must replace the all entries in the file that are surrounded by double hash marks (`##`)
+- `repo` is the GitHub repository that will be used to download the Dryad codebase.
+We recommended forking the master [datadryad/dryad-repo](https://github.com/datadryad/dryad-repo) to your personal GitHub account and using the URL of your fork.
+- IF you are doing a VirtualBox install
-You must replace the `## DB PASSWORD ##` and `## TEST DB PASSWORD ##` with new passwords.
-The passwords can be anything you like.
+  - `db.password` and `testdb.password` can be anything you like.
 They will only be used within the VM.
+  - `assetstoreIncoming` should be set to `0`
+- IF you are doing an AWS install
+  - `aws.accessKey` and `aws.secretKey` are the credentials that the AWS machine will use to connect with other AWS services.
+In most cases, these can be your personal AWS credentials.
+  - `aws.regionName` is the region that the AWS machines will be created in.
+  - `aws.bucketName` is the name of the S3 bucket that will be used for the assetstore.
+  - `assetstoreIncoming` should be set to `1`

     db:
       host: 127.0.0.1